YasarArafathAli/firstdemo/README.md

 # firstdemo
-a first demo repository.
+a first demo repository to get started with github.
-just a trail to learn GitHub